-- We require 48 hours notice prior to your appointment to cancel or reschedule, otherwise your deposit will be forfeited.
+- We require at least 48 hours notice prior to your appointment to cancel or reschedule, otherwise your deposit will be forfeited.
 (Preferably a week)

 - Government issued photo ID will be required for EVERY appointment.

 - You must be at least 18 years of age on the day of your appointment.
 There are no exceptions.